 What is Colic?

-Colic is defined as repeated episodes of excessive and inconsolable crying in a newborn baby who otherwise appears to be perfectly healthy.
-The condition can affect up to 1 in 3 babies, so you’re not alone.
+Colic is defined as repeated episodes of excessive and inconsolable crying in a new-born baby who otherwise appears to be perfectly healthy.
+The condition can affect up to one in five babies, so you’re not alone.

-It is thought that colic can be caused by milk sensitivity.
-This is because in the first months of life, some babies are unable to break down lactose, a complex sugar in breast and formula milk.
-This is called temporary lactase deficiency.
+Infant colic can have many causes.
+In some cases it is believed to be caused by temporary lactose intolerance.
+This is because in the first months of life, some babies are unable to fully break down lactose, a complex sugar in breast and formula milk.
 It can produce wind, bloating and cause discomfort, and one of the main symptoms is inconsolable crying.

 As any parent with a distressed, crying baby knows, colic affects a whole household, and can be very frustrating and upsetting for all involved.

 If you suspect your baby has colic it can help to keep a cry diary, and speak to your health visitor.
-You could also try a 1 week trial of Colief® Infant Drops to help diagnose whether sensitivity to milk-sugar lactose could be the problem.
+You could also try a 1 week trial of Colief® Infant Drops to help diagnose whether temporary lactose intolerance could be the cause of the colic symptoms.
+For many babies, Colief® Infant Drops can help ease the symptoms of colic by breaking down the lactose in your baby’s usual milk, making it easier to digest.
+The result is less discomfort and fewer tears.
+Simply add a few drops of Colief® to the milk each time you breastfeed or use infant formula.

 Symptoms of Colic